sreeram-jagannath/call-text-annotation-tool/README.md

 - [ ] Show the call texts which are not already reviewed by default in the reviewer page
 - [ ] Docstrings for functions
 - [ ] Adding CSS
+- [ ] Close database connection on exiting app
+- [ ] Connect and store data in a database hosted in EC2